-On Storage \rightarrow Replication Tasks, Last snapshot sent to remote side shows the name of the last snapshot that was successfully replicated, and Status shows the current status of the replication task.
+Selecting Storage $\rightarrow$ Replication Tasks displays Figure 8.26, the list of replication tasks.
+The Last snapshot sent to remote side column shows the name of the last snapshot that was successfully replicated, and Status shows the current status of each replication task.
+The display is updated every five seconds, always showing the latest status.